 Services We Provide

-Habilitation services: Aid individuals in learning and acquiring daily living skills that improve the quality of their life, support their family unit, and help them to become more involved members of their community.
+Habilitation services: Aid people in learning and acquiring daily living skills that improve the quality of their life, support their family unit, and help them to become more involved members of their community.

-Companion care: Support individuals with their daily activities or simply accompany them in the community.
+Companion care: Support people with their daily activities or simply accompany them in the community.

 Community participation opportunities: Enable people to explore interests, hobbies, and activities in their communities that may help lead them to employment opportunities.
 We offer these services in a one-on-one setting.

-We design a customized program for each of our supported individuals based on their needs and the goals they want to achieve.
-KenCrest uses the philosophy of person-centered planning and works with the individual and his/her team to create a plan that is unique to them.
+We design a customized program for each of our supported clients based on their needs and the goals they want to achieve.
+KenCrest uses the philosophy of person-centered planning and works with the person and his/her team to create a plan that is unique to them.
 We focus on each person’s growth, personal fulfillment, and individual choices and desires.
-We aim to have each individual make meaningful contributions and feel connected to their community.
+We aim to have each person make meaningful contributions and feel connected to their community.